 Our music department finds its strength in a tight-knit, professional environment where students are equipped with the key fundamentals and Christian worldview they need to succeed after graduation.
-All music students have an opportunity to participate in a wide variety of activities and ensembles during their HLG career, and our low faculty-to-student ratio allows us to know our students well.
+All music students have an opportunity to participate in a wide variety of activities and ensembles during their HLGU career, and our low faculty-to-student ratio allows us to know our students well.

 How We Stand Out